-Playing in the nation-wide US Leaque Two with 110+ teams, Lane United FC has been our community’s own U23 soccer team since 2013 and they are finally settled into their new grounds at the brand-new Civic Park.
-They rely on host families to take in their talented players (from the U.S. or abroad) for this short Leaque Two season.
-Our coaching staff is looking for host families from early/mid-May through mid/late-July 2022.
+Playing in the nation-wide US League Two with 120+ teams, Lane United FC has been our community’s own U23 soccer team since 2013 and we are finally settled into our new grounds at the brand-new Civic Park.
+We rely heavily on host families to take in our talented players (from the U.S. or abroad) for this short League Two season.
+As we enter our TENTH YEAR, our coaching staff is looking for host families from early/mid-May through mid/late-July 2023.

 - LUFC will work with your summer schedule plans at your comfort level.
 If you are to leave for a trip, or have relatives in town, they will find a “fill in” family during that time if you don’t want a house sitter.